-Based on the previous Commission actions the area, the proposed structure is required to be set back from the buffer, the Esplanade, and Ballona Lagoon in order to provide public access and to protect the resources of the lagoon environment habitat.
-A special condition require the front yard setback to be a minimum of ten feet, or fifteen percent of the buildable portion.

-of the lot, whichever is greater.
-The required front yard setback is measured from the inland edge of the proposed 26 to 30 foot wide lagoon buffer easement (Exhibit #3).
+In order to be consistent with the Chapter 3 policies of the Coastal Act and prior Commission actions the area, the proposed structure is required to be set back from the buffer, the Esplanade, and Ballona Lagoon.
+The required setback is necessary to protect public access and the resources of the lagoon environment habitat.
+A special condition of approval requires the front yard (lagoon side) setback to be a minimum of ten feet, or fifteen percent of the buildable portion of the lot, whichever is greater.
+The required front yard setback is measured from the inland edge of the required 30-foot wide lagoon buffer easement which the applicant has proposed to dedicate as part of the project (Exhibit #3).

 In determining the required setback distance, fifteen percent of the length of the lot is calculated from the "net length" of the lot or the length of the "buildable" lot.
-In this case, the total lot length is 93.45 feet, but 26 to 30 feet is proposed to be dedicated to the lagoon buffer.
-Therefore, the buildable lot is 63 to 67 feet long.
-Fifteen percent of 67 feet is 10 feet.
-The proposed project provides both the 26 to 30 foot wide buffer area and a 10-foot front yard setback (Exhibit #3).
+In this case, the total lot length is 110 feet, but 30 feet is proposed to be dedicated to the lagoon buffer.
+Therefore, the buildable lot is 80 feet long.
+Fifteen percent of 80 feet is 12 feet.
+Therefore, the proposed project must provide a 12-foot front yard setback (Exhibit #3).
 No development or construction, except for fences and ground levels decks, is permitted within the front yard setback.

+The proposed plans show a balcony projection that encroaches into the required setback area (Exhibit #3).
+Therefore, prior to issuance of the coastal development permit, the applicant is required to submit revised building plans which demonstrate that all portions of the dwelling (including balconies, stairways, decks, and bay windows), except for ground level decks, are set back from the easterly edge of the buffer strip at least 12 feet (fifteen percent of the buildable area of the lot).
 Fences to protect ground level decks shall not exceed six feet in height above natural grade.
-No fence, wall or other accessory structure shall encroach into the buffer area in front of the setback area.
-As conditioned to provide the required protection of Ballona Lagoon, and to provide a setback from the lagoon buffer, the proposed project is consistent with the habitat, access, and recreation policies of the Coastal Act, and with the Commission's prior actions.
+No fence, wall or other accessory structure shall encroach into the buffer area.
+The applicant and all successors in interest shall maintain the approved development consistent with the plans approved by the Executive Director.
+Only as conditioned to provide the required protection of Ballona Lagoon, and to provide a setback from the lagoon buffer, is the proposed project is consistent with the habitat, access, and recreation policies of the Coastal Act, and with the Commission's prior actions.